lorepirri/open-weather-map-proxy/README.md

-# OpenWeatherMapProxy
+# Open Weather Map Proxy

-*OpenWeatherMapProxy* is a simple proxy for the [Open Weather Map](http://www.openweathermap.org/) (OWM) - [Current Weather API](http://openweathermap.org/current) service.
+*Open Weather Map Proxy* is a simple proxy for the [Open Weather Map](http://www.openweathermap.org/) (OWM) - [Current Weather API](http://openweathermap.org/current) service.
 The main reason for a web client to use this proxy is that it allows avoiding the exposure of the `appid` [key](http://openweathermap.org/appid#get), which should in general always be kept private.

-*OpenWeatherMapProxy* is wrapping only the [Current Weather API](http://openweathermap.org/current) service, and I originally coded it to be able to finish a [freeCodeCamp](https://www.freecodecamp.com) challenge [(Show Local Weather)](https://www.freecodecamp.com/challenges/show-the-local-weather) because I did not like the idea of exposing the private OWM API key on [my CodePen](https://codepen.io/lorepirri/).
+*Open Weather Map Proxy* is wrapping only the [Current Weather API](http://openweathermap.org/current) service, and I originally coded it to be able to finish a [freeCodeCamp](https://www.freecodecamp.com) challenge [(Show Local Weather)](https://www.freecodecamp.com/challenges/show-the-local-weather) because I did not like the idea of exposing the private OWM API key on [my CodePen](https://codepen.io/lorepirri/).

 The intent of this proxy is, in fact, not to extend the OWM service nor to replace it, but just to facilitate the usage of their APIs for learners who dig into [these matters](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) as beginners.